-LENGTH: Approximately 250 words
+LENGTH: Approximately 250 words.
+This assignment should be typed and double-spaced.
 At the end of every class the students will be given a topic to reflect on, based on what they have learned during class.
 Reflective Journal entries are to be submitted to the Teams Dropbox to the instructor before the next class.